Kuadrant/architecture/rfcs/0011-removal-managed-zone.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 There will no longer be a `ManagedZone` resource that needs to be created as a pre-requisite to setting up a DNSPolicy.
-Instead it will be expected that the zone already exists in the provider of choice.
-If it does not exist, you will see this reflected as an error state in the DNSPOlicy status.
+Instead it will be expected that a zone already exists in the provider of choice.
+If a suitable zone does not exist, you will see this reflected as an error state in the DNSPolicy status.
 Credentials will continue to be stored in secrets by default, but these secrets will also be where any additional zone configuration is also applied such as the zone id to target and the root domain in that zone to use.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation